Iraq crisis

 UNHCR is supporting families through sustainable development, protection and community empowerment.

-Iraq has an internally displaced population of 1.14 million, some of whom face significant obstacles preventing their return to their homes or successful integration into local communities.
-IDPs report insecurity, a lack of livelihood opportunities and financial resources, and damaged housing as barriers to return.
-In addition, five million IDPs have already returned and enjoy equal rights to the rest of the Iraqi population, but also face similar challenges.
+Iraq has more than one million internally displaced people (IDPs).
+Many face significant barriers to returning home or successfully integrating into new communities, including insecurity, lack of livelihoods and financial resources and damaged housing.
+In addition, five million IDPs have already returned to their homes and enjoy equal rights to the rest of the Iraqi population, but also face similar challenges.

 Where are Iraqi families fleeing to?